 1. OLD FASHIONED GLASS: OLD FAITHFUL

 It’s classic, it’s iconic, it’s the old fashioned glass.
-Also known as a rocks glass, it is custom-made for anyone wanting to indulge in a small amount of top-tier whisky.
+Also known as a rocks glass, or whisky tumbler, it is custom-made for anyone wanting to indulge in a small amount of top-tier whisky.
 Although it was named after the crowd-pleasing cocktail, this is the go-to glassware for anyone that enjoys their whisky with a touch of ice or water or even neat.
 The heavy base feels satisfying to hold and can easily handle an ice cube.
 It’s versatile too, use it for a leisurely sip or whip up a quick old fashioned cocktail using this classic glass.